Kemptville Mixed Doubles Fall Classic

 Measurement Details

-- Stones measured to the nearest ¼ inch.
+- Measured to the nearest ¼ inch.

 - A stone covering the pin scores 0 inches.